 AMI’s website is backed by a Facebook page which has a very large number of followers in both countries as well as in other locations around the world.

 Amongst other initiatives, AMI will host regular conferences, seminars, workshops and events in Australia and Myanmar, according to member interest, provide a hub for resources, networking and collaboration, and facilitate Myanmar partner leadership and priority-setting.

-AMI will welcome both individual and organisational members, as well as partner institutions.
-It will be governed by a multi-institutional board of 9 to 13 directors, including one to represent each of the AMI’s pillars.
-AMI will also establish an external panel of advisers, comprised of Myanmar experts, by invitation from the board of directors.
+AMI welcomes both individual and organisational members, as well as partner institutions.
+It is governed by a multi-institutional board of up to 15 directors.
+AMI’s Board has also establish an external panel of special advisers, ensuring that it has access to expertise in each of AMI’s pillar themes.